mendix/docs/content/apidocs-mxsdk/apidocs/pluggable-widgets.md

 In the example above a widget would be placed under **Open Street Maps widgets** in Studio Pro.
 Note that *widgets* is added automatiacally in Studio Pro UI.
 In Studio a widget will end up in the **Maps** category.

 {{% alert type="info" %}}
-When your widget is published in Marketplace and a special toolbox category is assigned to your widget by the Marketplace team, then that special toolbox category would be used in Studio instead.
+When your widget is published in Marketplace and is assigned a special toolbox category by the Marketplace team, that special toolbox category always takes precedence over a developer-configured category.
 {{% /alert %}}

 ### 4.3 Widget Properties Definition {#properties-definition}